kingdonb/cdcongitopscon2023-slides/slides.md

 * C#
 * ... (value for you all as well)

-# Why Ruby
+# History as a Rubyist

 * I used Ruby since 2002(?)
-  * Thanks Eivind (attyz)
+  * Thanks Eivind - Enlightenment, E16, E17, `#gah` on ~~EFnet~~, ~~Freenode~~, IRC (I'm old now)
+  * First "permanent job"
+    at Metrix Matrix in Rochester, NY
+  * Second "permanent job"
+    at University of Notre Dame OIT, South Bend

+# Why Ruby?

+* I know it better than other languages
 * Comfort and familiarity
   * Top Notch Debugging ++
   * Bundler, Fibers, Ruby 3.0
-* for faster time to market
+* MVP: for faster time to market

 # Ruby Solutions

 * To run a website
 * To connect a database
   * scrape content from internet
   * To build an IRC bot
-* No compiler needed, duck typing, object orientation
+  * No compiler, duck typing, object orientation, imperative, monkey patching, ease of use

+# More Ideas: Ruby Solutions

+* To build a K8s Operator, of course because why not!

 # Web Assembly in Ruby